miss-snowie-jpg/Nyra-course-genrator/src/server/README_UPLOAD_REMOTE.md

-API route: Upload remote video to YouTube and record in Prisma
+API route: Enqueue a remote video URL for download & processing

 File: `api/upload-remote-video.ts` (Next.js/Vercel style)

 Overview
 - POST /api/upload-remote-video
   - Headers: `x-auth-token: <AUTH_TOKEN>` (AUTH_TOKEN environment variable required)
-  - Body: { url: string, title?: string }
+  - Body: { url: string, filename?: string, userId?: string }
-  - Action: downloads remote URL, streams to YouTube via googleapis (YouTube v3), stores result in Prisma `Video` table
+  - Action: records an `AdUpload` with `remote=true` and `storagePath` set to the provided URL.
+The `processUploads` worker will later download and process the asset (transcode, thumbnail, insert `Ad`).

 Env vars required
-- CLIENT_ID, CLIENT_SECRET, REFRESH_TOKEN: YouTube OAuth2 creds
 - AUTH_TOKEN: simple bearer token for route access control
 - DATABASE_URL: your Postgres connection string (Prisma)
+- SUPABASE_* envs are required by the `processUploads` worker at runtime

 Notes
-- This implementation streams the remote asset directly into YouTube (no local disk).
-Ensure remote URL supports streaming/download.
-- Serverless platforms may have time and memory limits; for large videos consider a worker or uploading via a multi-step approach.
-- The route attempts to use `@prisma/adapter-pg` if available; otherwise it falls back to a standard PrismaClient.

-Prisma model (add to `prisma/schema.prisma` if you don't have a `Video` model)

-model Video {
-  id         String   @id @default(uuid()) title      String? youtubeUrl String? status     String   @default("PENDING") remoteUrl  String? uploadedAt DateTime? createdAt  DateTime @default(now()) updatedAt  DateTime @updatedAt

-  @@index([status])
-  @@index([youtubeUrl])
-}

-Migration
-- After adding the model, run: npx prisma generate npx prisma migrate dev --name add_video_model

-Security
+- The endpoint enqueues the URL; it does NOT perform remote uploads to third-party services.
+- The worker will validate duration (≤10s) and reject or mark uploads with errors if validation fails.
-- Keep `AUTH_TOKEN` secret and only call the route from trusted automation.
+- Keep `AUTH_TOKEN` secret and call the route from trusted automation or dashboards.

-- Consider additional checks (IP allowlist, OAuth service account) for production.
+Prisma notes
+- This endpoint writes to the existing `AdUpload` table; no new models are required.
+If you prefer, you can create an `Ad` record beforehand and pass `adId` when creating the upload to attach the processed video to an existing Ad.

 Limitations & improvements
-- Improve robust quota/error handling for YouTube uploads.
-- Use a background worker to retry failed uploads and to handle larger files.
-- Consider uploading to a storage bucket and allowing resumable uploads if needed.
+- Add rate limiting and request validation to this route in production.
+- Consider accepting an HMAC signature or client identity payload to authenticate different automation clients.